Reconstructing Test Labels from Noisy Loss Functions: Empirical Analysis

+Observe that an $\lceil N/M \rceil$-query algorithm for robust label inference will require $O(N2^M/M)$ local computations by the adversary (using \LabelInf~\eqref{eq:labelinf} in each query).
+Thus, while the single query case required $O(2^N)$ computations, any multi-query algorithm using $M=O(\log N)$ requires only $O(\text{poly}(N))$ time.

-We start with establishing $\tau$-codomain separability for multiclass cross-entropy loss and its variants, for any $\tau > 0$.
-This implies that for these loss functions, Algorithm~\LabelInf succeeds in recovering all the labels when the loss scores are noised by less than $\tau$ in magnitude.
-We explain our main results at a high level and defer all missing details from this section to Appendix~\ref{app:logloss}.
+We now show that the ideas of codomain separability also extend to the particular case of multiclass cross-entropy loss and its variants.
+We provide an overview of our results and defer all missing details to Appendix~\ref{app:logloss}.

-\textbf{Multiclass Cross-Entropy Loss.} We first recall the definition of multiclass cross-entropy (extending Definition~\ref{eq:log_loss_defn}).
+\textbf{Multiclass Cross-Entropy Loss.} We first recall the definition of multiclass cross-entropy.
 We assume $K \geq 2$ classes, and let $N$ and $\ZZZ_{K}$ denote the number of datapoints and the set of label classes, respectively.
-The $K$-ary cross-entropy loss on $\theta$ with respect to a labeling $\sigma \in \ZZZ_{K}^N$ is denoted by $\Klogloss\paran{\sigma, \theta}$ and defined as follows:
+The $K$-ary cross-entropy loss on $\theta$ with respect to a labeling $\sigma \in \ZZZ_{K}^N$ is defined as follows:

 where $[\sigma_i = k] = 1$ if $\sigma_i = k$ and $0$, otherwise.
 Here, $\theta \in \Theta = [0,1]^{N \times K}$ is a matrix of prediction probabilities, where the $i$th row is the vector of prediction probabilities $\theta_{i,0},\dots,\theta_{i,K-1}$ (with $\sum_{k \in \ZZZ_K} \theta_{i,k} = 1$) for the $i$th datapoint on classes $0,\dots,K-1$ respectively.